 The principles relating to hedges and ditches generally1 also apply in the rare case of hedges and ditches running along the side of a public highway where the soil of the highway is not owned by the owners of the adjoining land2.
 The hedge and ditch are presumed to be owned by the owner of the adjoining land, for he could only lawfully have dug the ditch in his own land3.
-The presumption, however, would yield to contrary evidence, for example evidence that the ditch was constructed by the owners of the road, in which case the ditch would
+The presumption, however, would yield to contrary evidence, for example evidence that the ditch was constructed by the owners of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL